Psychology

 Credits 3

 This course is a survey of the family in society.
 Students explore how the family is impacted by changing societal trends.
-Students will explore relationship formation, marriage, parenting, family stressors, and marital disruption from a spiritual perspective.
+Students also explore relationship formation, marriage, parenting, family stressors, and marital disruption from a spiritual perspective.

 PY 371: Biological Psychology